rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint3/RSS-ECOMM-3_09.md

 #### 🔨 Implementation Details

 1. **API Setup:** Use the already set up commercetools API in your project to fetch detailed product data.
 Make sure you have the necessary credentials 🔑 and permissions 🛡️.
 2. **Fetching Data:** Use the appropriate commercetools API endpoints to fetch product detail data.
-The `GET /{projectKey}/products/{ID}` or `GET /{projectKey}/products/key={key}` endpointscould be useful for this task.
+The `GET /{projectKey}/products/{ID}` or `GET /{projectKey}/products/key={key}` endpoints could be useful for this task.
 Remember to handle potential errors ❌ in data fetching, like network errors 🕸️ or API limitations 🚧.
 3. **Data Parsing and Display:** Parse the fetched data to extract the necessary product details: name, description, and images.
 Display this data on the Detailed Product page in a user-friendly format 🖥️.

 #### 🎨 Visual Implementation Ideas